-For those wanting something extra it can go beyond putting it back to original too, we improve it wherever possible with sympathetic upgrades, whether that's by using more modern techniques or using better materials etc, we simply want to achieve the best result we possibly can.
+For those wanting something extra it can go beyond putting it back to original too, we improve it wherever possible with sympathetic upgrades, whether that's by using more modern techniques or using better materials etc, we simply want to achieve the best result we possibly can for the customer and of course the car..

-We are fortunate enough that a large part of our workload is for private collectors where zero compromise is the build focus with as much attention and time taken on the parts you don't see as the ones you do, so much effort goes into even the smallest detail to make these cars as close to perfect as one can possibly make them so they can be their absolute best on the concours lawns.
-A zero compromise restoration depending on how good the condition of the project is to begin with can typically take in excess of 4000 man hours to complete with some having taken in excess of 7000 so it doesn't take much to realise that doesn't fit with everyone's budget, we appreciate that and its certainly not something remotely achievable on a 'fixed price restoration' offered by many other restorers where inherently compromises are made to make the restoration come in on said budget.
+A zero compromise restoration depending on how good the condition of the project is to begin with can typically take in excess of 4000 man hours to complete so it doesn't take much to realise that doesn't fit with everyone's budget, we appreciate that and it's certainly not something remotely achievable on a 'fixed price restoration' offered by many other restorers where inherently compromises are made to make the restoration come in on said budget.
 Little things like powder coating a chassis and suspension parts for example will not receive the same attention being prepared for powder coat as they would be if they were being prepared for painting.
 They just wont have had the same level of labour input so can't honestly be compared in a monetary term.
 Is powder coating as good as wet painting ?
-Quite honestly that's down to the individual but we don't believe it is, but it can save thousands of pounds.
-Its all down to what the customer wants and is prepared to pay for at the end of the day.
+Quite honestly that's down to the individual but we don't believe it is, but it can save thousands of pounds, we can only give our experienced opinion and advice.
+It's all down to what the customer wants as a finished product and is prepared to pay for at the end of the day.

 Please contact us if you would like more information or to discuss a particular project that requires that personal touch.